-- Read, understand, sign and adhere to the Pupil Acceptable Use Policy (at KS1 it would be expected that parents / carers would sign on behalf of the pupils) - have a good understanding of research skills and the need to avoid plagiarism - understand the importance of reporting abuse, misuse or access to inappropriate materials - know what action to take if they or someone they know feels worried or vulnerable when using online technology. - know and understand school policy on the use of mobile phones, digital cameras and hand held devices. - follow the SMART internet rules
+- Read, understand, sign and adhere to the Pupil Acceptable Use Policy - have a good understanding of research skills and the need to avoid plagiarism - understand the importance of reporting abuse, misuse or access to inappropriate materials - know what action to take if they or someone they know feels worried or vulnerable when using online technology. - know and understand school policy on the use of mobile phones, digital cameras and hand held devices. - follow the SMART internet rules